erikv05/HONORS-393-Final-Project/README.md

-This is a repository for my HONORS 393 final project.
-I trained a CNN using TF and a Kaggle dataset to classify birdsong by species.
-Flask backend + React/Tailwind CSS frontend.
+I trained a CNN using TF and a Kaggle dataset to classify birdsong by species and built a web application to support the model.
+Flask back end + React/Tailwind CSS front end.